OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       copy /boot menu.ini b:\menu.ini

-   This allow to make an easy changes in menu without editing of QSINIT.LDI archive.
+   This allow to make changes in the menu without editing of QSINIT.LDI.

    4.2 Switching to simple "boot manager" mode.
   ----------------------------------------------